Item 10: Familiarize yourself with standard traits

 As with the equality traits, the comparison traits have special significance because the compiler will automatically use them for comparison operations (<, >, <=, >=).

 Unlike PartialEq, the PartialOrd trait does correspond to a variety of real situations.
-For example, it could be used to express a subset relationship3 among collections: {1, 2} is a subset of {1, 2, 4}, but {1, 3} is not a subset of {2, 4} nor vice versa.
+For example, it could be used to express a subset relationship among collections:2 {1, 2} is a subset of {1, 2, 4}, but {1, 3} is not a subset of {2, 4}, nor vice versa.

-However, even if a partial order does accurately model the behaviour of your type, be wary of implementing just PartialOrd (a rare occasion that contradicts the advice of Item 2 to encode behaviour in the type system) – it can lead to surprising results:
+However, even if a partial order does accurately model the behavior of your type, be wary of implementing just PartialOrd and not Ord (a rare occasion that contradicts the advice in Item 2 to encode behavior in the type system)—it can lead to surprising results:

 }

-// Programmers are unlikely to cover all possible arms...
+// Programmers are also unlikely to write code that covers all possible

 if x <= y {